 Incorporating balance exercises into training sessions will help our clients prevent injuries, improve stability, and expose areas where they may need improvement.
 While this is key in the aging population, it’s also significant to bear in mind for clients of all ages.

 Who Needs to Improve Balance?

-Absolutely anyone and everyone will benefit from improving their balance skills.
+Absolutely anyone and everyone will benefit from training to improve balance skills.
 However, certain clients may require a higher degree of control over their balance than others such as:

 • Bike riders

 Why is it Important to Improve Balance?